 Football or not, I may just have to add this to my project list.
 You can get this pattern on Ravelry.

 Ready to challenge your slip stitch knitting skills?
-Why not try knitting this amazing throw from Red Heart.
+Why not try knitting this amazing throw from Yarnspirations.

 It's so vibrant!
-Plus, if you love this pattern, you might also love the knitted pouf, shown in the bottom left-hand corner.
-You can also get the pouf pattern.
+And if you love this mosaic knit throw, you might want to check out the knitted pouf pattern.

 This slipped stitch scarf is a great example of good things happening when using variegated yarn.